xavharrison/xavharrison.github.io/_pages/about.md

 For more information, see the [Projects](projects.md) and [People](people.md) pages, and Group News below!
 Recent papers can be found [here](papers.md)

-If you'd like to join the Wild Microbiome lab, please get in touch via email.
+If you'd like to join the lab, please get in touch via email.
 {:style="clear: left"}